Enontekiö Wilderness 1551

 Permit terms for the areaCalendar year.
 The river and stream waters are protected between 1 September and 15 November, so fishing is prohibited during that time.

-The need for an angling permit depends on the type of waters and the number of rods and lures being used.
+The need for an angling permit is determined by the type of waters and the number of rods and lures you intend to use.

 An Enontekiö Wilderness angling permit 1551 is needed when you fish

 - in running waters or

 - in special still waters where general fishing rights do not apply.

 This means that fishing with a lure is permitted in running waters when you purchase an angling permit: simply paying the fisheries management fee does not grant the right to fish with a lure.
 However, hook and line fishing and ice fishing are prohibited in running waters regardless of whether the person has an angling permit or not.